paulohfcanuto/fastify-prisma-zod-typescript/README.md

-# REST API with Prisma Zod and Fastify
+# REST API with Prisma Zod Fastify and Typescript

 ## Getting started